 $45 online | $50 onsite

 *FAMILY HOURS are designed for families with younger children to be less scary, as it will be earlier in the evening when less dark and there are no live actors.

 7pm – late

 Oct 13th to Oct 31st

 $200 Oct 13th to Oct 31st

 -Food & Beverage Vouchers (2 drinks + 2 food items/1 each per person)

-Legends of Horror tickets are valid ONLY for the date and time indicated on the ticket, except for VIP Experience tickets which are date specific but can be used any time during the designated window.
+Legends of Horror tickets are valid ONLY for the date and time indicated on the ticket.

-We are limiting hourly attendance to control guest flow and create a better and safer experience for all.
+We are limiting hourly attendance to control guest flow and create a better experience for all guests.